This is me at 3, doing my first job in 1967.

 In my 30s and 40s I filed thousands of news stories and the crew I worked with at KGO Radio won numerous Edward R. Morrow and Associated Press Mark Twain awards for our outstanding work.

-I left ABC Radio News in 2011 when standards slipped and I refused to put my name next to the sheer volume of glurge and fluff that my News Director tried to pass of as news.
+I left ABC Radio News in 2011 when standards slipped and I refused to put my name next to the sheer volume of glurge and fluff that my News Director tried to pass off as news.

-Through it all has been – and continues to be – a deep need to tell a good story.
+Through it all there has been – and continues to be – a deep need to tell a good story.

 Thanks for reading – I hope you enjoy the view from where I’m sitting.